 Objectives of a Trial Balance

-- A trial balance acts as a base to create the final accounts of a business such as an Income statement, a Trading A/C and a Balance Sheet.
+- It acts as a base to create the final accounts of a business such as an Income statement, a Trading A/C and a Balance Sheet.

 - To preparing a trial balance it is important to ensure the arithmetic conceptual accuracy.
 Due to the dual aspect of accounting, the sum of total credits should be equal to the sum of total debits.

-- A trial balance acts as a summarized form of all ledger balances, in case the debit and credit balances of a trial balance don’t match it, it is concluded that there is some error and the difference is temporarily transferred to a “Suspense A/C” and corrected afterwards.
+- It acts as a summarized form of all ledger balances, in case the debit and credit balances of a trial balance don’t match it, it is concluded that there is some error and the difference is temporarily transferred to a “Suspense A/C” and corrected afterwards.